Central sleep apnea is breathing disorder in which breathing repeatedly stops and starts during sleep. These pauses in breathing are called apneas.

 You might have trouble focusing.
 You also may find yourself falling asleep at work, while watching television or even while driving.

-Cardiovascular problems.
+Heart conditions.
 Sudden drops in blood oxygen levels that occur during central sleep apnea can affect heart health.

 If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.

 During polysomnography, you're connected to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
-You may have a full-night or split-night sleep study.
+You may have a full-night or a split-night sleep study.

 Treatments for central sleep apnea might include:

-You're likely to start by seeing a member of your primary health care team.
+You're likely to start by seeing a member of your primary healthcare team.
 You might then be referred to a sleep specialist.

 Here's some information to help you get ready for your appointment.